Tylerjet/StreamdeckPlugin-NodeJS/README.md

 # Usage
 - Run `npm run build`
-- Take the created exe and add that to your plugin folder
+- Take the created exe and add that to your plugin folder or to the template plugin
-- Set the "CodePath" in your plugins manifest to the exe's name
+- Set the "CodePath" in the plugins manifest to the exe's name
 - Build the plugin as you normally would and test your actions.

 # Notes